Zomig Side Effects

 Generic Name: zolmitriptan

-Note: This document contains side effect information about zolmitriptan.
-Some of the dosage forms listed on this page may not apply to the brand name Zomig.
+Note: This page contains side effects data for the generic drug zolmitriptan.
+It is possible that some of the dosage forms included below may not apply to the brand name Zomig.

 For the Consumer

 Applies to zolmitriptan: oral tablet, oral tablet disintegrating

 As well as its needed effects, zolmitriptan (the active ingredient contained in Zomig) may cause unwanted side effects that require medical attention.